Qualitative AI

 Our research

-We surveyed 1,000 Australian employees earlier this year to better understand the current state of employee psychosocial risk.
+We surveyed 1,000 Australian employees in January 2024 this year to better understand the current state of employee wellbeing.
 Using our PS Safety Assessment, we explored three key elements of psychosocial hazards at work:

-• We use this assessment of create a Vulnerability Index (VI) of job demand, level of support and their felling of control.
+• We use this assessment to create a Vulnerability Index (VI) of job demand, level of support and their feeling of control.
 A high index score indicates that an employee is more vulnerable to hazards.
+Vulnerability index image

 • Angry or hostile behaviour